yevhenii8/worder/README.md

 1. Again, the launcher can be used only on Linux or Windows.
 On Mac you can run Worder only through [compiling it from the sources](#how-to-run-worder-).
 3. It was primarily developed and fully-tested on Ubuntu\Linux for Ubuntu\Linux and FHD.
 Good look is **not guaranteed** on other resolutions or systems.
 4. Project doesn't contain unit tests for test purposes.
-That's why they're disabled for `gradle build` task.
+That's why they're disabled for the `gradle build` task.
 5. Only smoke testing have been performed on Windows.
-6. You can upload the launcher from [Releases](https://github.com/yevhenii8/worder/releases) section.
+6. You can upload the launcher from the [Releases](https://github.com/yevhenii8/worder/releases) section.